jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Lord Bacon would have liked that.
 The boy notices what we missed."

-"Add breath to the list," the merchant says.
-"Air from a room with many people breathing.
-Air over still water.
-Air from a cellar.
-Whether a mouse in a sealed jar dies the way the candle did—and whether its air then kills a flame."
+"Add breath to the list of variables," the merchant says.
+"Air from a room with many people breathing."

-"We don't know any of it," says William.
+"Now we must test more?" says William.

-"But we can find out."
+"We get to test more."

-The merchant picks up the book lying nearby. *Novum Organum*.
+The blacksmith picks up the book lying nearby.
+"Novum Organum!
+True directions concerning the interpretation of nature!
+We are not in the old world of the Mediterranean filled with superstitions."

-"He wrote that we command nature by obeying her.
-That the work is too great for one man, or one lifetime.
-That we lay the foundation, and others build."
+The merchant adds, "William, Bacon wrote that we command nature by obeying her.
+But that the work is too great for one man, or one lifetime.
+Like St. Paul's Cathedral, everyone lays bricks others build on."

 "By testing," says the blacksmith.